composer/composer/doc/03-cli.md

 This env var controls the [`discard-changes`](06-config.md#discard-changes) config option.

+### COMPOSER_FUND

+If set to 0, this env suppresses funding notices when installing.

 ### COMPOSER_HOME

 The `COMPOSER_HOME` var allows you to change the Composer home directory.
 This